 - Diplomas: 2-3 Years

 - Trades Foundation Certificate

 - Business and Management

 Study Abroad at select institutions in Portugal, Finland, Australia, Denmark, The U.S, and more!

 Basic Admissions Requirements

 Entrance requirements are specific to individual programs and these requirements must be met before you can attend.
-Certain programs may be restricted to individuals over 18 years of age.

 In most programs, applicants are admitted on a first qualified, first admitted basis.
 If the next intake is full, you will be added to a waitlist for a future offering.